Tally’s Agroforest Initiative: A Green Future for Farmers and the Environment

 Project Planning & Execution

-No of Trees: 7500
+No of Trees: 7,500

-Plantation Date: 1st April 2024
+Plantation Duration: 1st April 2024 To 15th April 2024

-Name of Species: Supari
+Name of Species: Supari, Coconut

 Species Selection & Its Benefits

 The initiative emphasises the plantation of native and economically beneficial tree species, ensuring long-term ecological resilience and rural empowerment.
 By aligning tree selection with local climatic conditions and farmer preferences, the project fosters environmental balance while generating sustainable income avenues.
-Active farmer participation in species choice ensures that the plantations blend effortlessly with existing agricultural systems, enhancing both productivity and biodiversity.
+Active farmer participation in species choice ensures that the plantations blend seamlessly with existing agricultural systems, enhancing both productivity and biodiversity.

 Beneficiaries Details